Martin1887/dotenv/nvim/README.md

 - mellifluous (disabled by default) and darker and warmer melange (default) colorschemes.
 - nvim-scrollbar.
+- `mini.animate` extra for smooth scrolling for a easier tracking of screen moves.
 - Minimal notifications in nvim-notify.
 - vim-illuminate.
 - git-messenger and vim-gitgutter.